SEND (Special Educational Needs and Disabilities)

 1. What is meant by Special Educational Needs (SEN)?

-- Has a significantly greater difficulty in learning than the majority of others of the same age, or
+- Has a significantly greater difficulty in learning than others of the same age.

-- Has a disability which prevents or hinders him or her from making use of facilities generally provided for others of the same age in mainstream schools.
+- Has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age.

 2. What kinds of SEN are provided for at the school?

-The school plans for a broad range of needs which may cross over one or more of these areas (taken from the SEND Code of Practice 2014):
+The school plans for a broad range of needs which may cross over one or more of these areas:

 For further information, please refer to the SEND Code of Practice (2014)